 James Mann Art Farm.
 Gallery of pen & ink drawings.
-Click an image below for full view of the original art.
+Click an image below for a larger view of the original art.

 Liberty Bell Series 800 Trolley.
 Lehigh Valley Transit.
 Quakertown National Bank.
 Agency.
 MediaDynamics.
 Pen & Ink… illustrated near Zion Hill, headed toward Brick Tavern… the Lehigh Valley Traction Company’s Series 800 cars were purchased from the Jewett Car Company of Newark, Ohio, in 1912.
 They often ran as tandems of two or three cars and… Read more »

 Pen & Ink… the 1000 Series Trolley was built by the Cincinnati Car Company in the 1930’s and served on the Cincinnati and Lake Erie railroad system,before the purchase of 43 of this type by the Lehigh Valley Transit Company in 1938.
 These Liberty Bell Trolleys remained in service until the LVTCceased operations on September… Read more »

 Pen & Ink… illustrating the Quakertown Traction Company (QTC), East Broad Street Powerhouse & Trolley Barn, built 1897.
 This short line rail system ran down the center of Broad Street terminating westbound at Main Street.
 A bridge crossing over the Philadelphia & Reading Railroad right-of-way, between N. 3rd Street and Belmont Avenue, connected the East… Read more »

 Pen & Ink… the Inland Traction Company was chartered in 1898 in Soudertown, Pennsylvania… to establish trolley service between Perkasie and Lansdale.
 The Inland was supported by the Lehigh Valley Traction Company as a direct competitor to the fledgling Quakertown Traction Company.
 After the Quakertown Traction Company folded, the Inland was then fully absorbed by… Read more »